-Family of five pays $1.70 more per meal if they eat a bag of fries on sale ($1.99 per package) than they would if they eat a much better for you baked potato or oven fries!
+A family of five will pay about $1.80 more per meal if they eat a bag of fries on sale ($1.99 per package) than they would if they eat a much better for you baked potato or oven fries!

-(Be sure to read to the bottom for some oven-fry instructions and ideas!)
+(Be sure to read to the bottom for some home-made potato ideas!)

 This might amaze you: I bought a package of frozen French fries.
 Ore-Ida Crunchies.
 (Sorry I couldn’t find a “crunchies” photo.)
 Why should this be amazing?
 Because they are not one of my normal “Frugal” items, although many Americans eat them regularly.
+I’ve never bought them before, primarily because I ate them when they came out way back when I was a child and they’re awful.
 Why then did I buy it?
 For you, dear reader!
 I took “one” for the team.

-Let me put it this way, I didn’t see any line at the 10 lb bag of Russet potatoes in the produce section when they were $10.00 to $13.30 a bag!
-Ooops, silly me, that’s the equivalent of the Ore Ida SALE price.
-Russets were $1.99 for the 10 pound bag, 19 cents a pound, but still there was no line.
-Another grocery store had $10 pounds of Russets on sale for $1.19 in the same month I did this pricing.
-(Now, if you are a really good couponer, you may be able to procure the frozen potatoes for less than the price of a real potato – then you might have a good deal, but look at the portioning and nutrition figures as well as the additives.)
+Let me put it this way: There was no line up at the Russets when they were on sale for $15.00 for 10 pounds.
+Oops, silly me, that’s the equivalent of the Ore Ida price.
+Now, if you are a really good couponer, you may be able to procure the frozen potatoes for less than the price of a real potato – then you might have a good deal, but look at the portioning and nutrition figures as well as the additives.

-I measured over and over, and the 11 Ore-Ida fries came up to 4 ounces.So we know there are less servings than they told us on the package, and their servings weigh more than they told us.
 That of course, means we’re eating more than we think, and paying more than we thought.
 Hmmm…no wonder they sell a lot of fries.
-It certainly can’t be because of the taste, which is mediocre at best.
+It certainly can’t be because of the taste, which is (awful) mediocre at best.

 But regardless, I understand that’s a little nit-picky, because most of us will not measure by the ounce or by count.
 If we were watching calories/cost we might count, say our serving, and then feed the family the rest of the bag.
-If we diligently counted each serving, we’d probably just think we made a mistake by the time we got to the end of the bag.
+If we diligently counted each serving, we’d probably just think we made a mistake by the time we got to the end of the bag and found out there was only 8 servings, not 11.
 Or maybe we might not keep the counting up to finish the bag, because, really, who HAS the time?
-Oh, maybe I did.
-Perhaps I could benefit from that part-time job.
+I did.

 How will we measure?
 We will dump the whole thing on a cookie sheet, and bake it up, or if our families are smaller, maybe pinch the bag and estimate half of it and shake it out.
-If you’re going for a single serving, you are certainly not going to count 7.5 fries and bake them, and if you did count, you’d count out 11 like they told you.
-No, you are probably going to grab a handful, maybe two and microwave them.
+If you’re going for a single serving, you are certainly not going to count 7.5 fries and bake them, and if you did count, you’d count out 11 like they told you to.
+Worse, since some are so small, you might mentally piece the 1/2 inch or 1 inch fries in your head to make the equivalent of a four inch fry.
+So you might eat 15 or 25 instead of the seven.
+But in reality, you are probably going to grab a handful, maybe two and microwave them.

 So we are going to glance at the calories per serving, 150, and even though we know fries aren’t that good for us, the calorie amount sounds like about the same for a baked potato.
 And we know we’re baking the fries, not frying them, and maybe we even think it through, and think if we had a baked potato, we’d put butter and maybe even sour cream on it, and it would be really bad for us.
 So we might even grab as a serving what we equate to be about the size of a potato, thinking the that’s what 150 calories are, and we might even think we made a good choice.